mikeizbicki/ucr-cs100/textbook/tools/gdb/README.md

 #####Starting gdb

 To use `gdb` properly, we need a compiled and executable program.
-If you have not downloaded the test program, `test.cpp`, do so now from the repository under in `src` folder.
+If you have not downloaded the test program, `test.cpp`, do so now from the repository in the `src` folder.
 To download the examples from the github repository, run the command:

 ```